ehicks05/cinemang-frontend/readme.md

 This repo contains data importing logic for https://github.com/ehicks05/cinemang-frontend.
 On a high level, what it does is:

 1. Take data from TMDB
 3. Filter out a lot of noise.
-For example, it skips films over a month old with < 64 votes.
-This is partly to save db space and partly to avoid lots of movies that most people will be uninterested in.
+For example, it skips films with < 64 votes.
+This both saves db space and skips a lot of movies that most people won't care about.
-2. Convert it into the schema for Cinemang and save it in a Supabase instance.
+2. Convert data into the schema for Cinemang and save it in a Supabase instance.
 5. Tries to get clever in many ways to minimize requests to TMDB and Supabase.

 ## Prereqs

 1. node
+2. to work with ehicks/cinemang-frontend you need a supabase instance, otherwise any postgres instance should work.
+3. a tmdb API key

 ## Getting Started

 1. clone repo
+2. refer to `.env.example` to create a `.env` file
 2. run:
    ```
    npm i